Ksyos/imagemagick-heic-static/README.md

 $ docker run --name='mybuildbox' -it rsippl/centos-dev
 ```

-Then on host system form another terminal, copy the build script to the container:
+Then on host system from another terminal, copy the build script to the container:

 ```
 $ docker cp build.sh mybuildbox:/root